-We often obtain an HMRC tax clearance, in advance, to confirm the tax treatment of your share transaction or SEIS, EIS, EMI, Entrepreneurs relief transaction.
+We often obtain an HMRC tax clearance, in advance, to confirm the tax treatment of your share transaction or SEIS, EIS, EMI, Business Assets Disposal Relief (Entrepreneurs relief) transaction.
 The advantage is peace of mind.
 A HMRC tax clearance is not available in every case.
 We look at the background considerations you should be aware of.

 Will/should you obtain HMRC tax clearance?